mpvanderschelling/f3dasm_teach/README.md

 # F3DASM practical session

-This is a temporary repository for the practical session held on 31/10 and 30/11.
+This is a repository for practical sessions and tutorial on [`f3dasm`](https://github.com/bessagroup/F3DASM)

 ## Content